What leadership qualities matter most for making collaborative decisions?

 Miki’s book had more answers for me.
 She asserts that the risk is “not about giving up on what we want; it’s only about the willingness to consider a different outcome.
 That willingness is what allows us to open up to hear others, to see their point of view, to consider other possibilities, to shift at times, and to speak about what we want without insisting on it happening.” (p.
 105)

-In other words, the more presence, skill and commitment the leader has, the more likely it is the leader can help the group make a decision, together, that everyone can support.
+In other words, the more presence, skill and commitment the leader has, the more likely the group can make a decision, together, that everyone can support.

 Convergent Facilitation, the decision-making method that Miki developed, relies on these leadership qualities of presence, skill and commitment.
 A convergent facilitator cultivates willingness among participants by increasing their trust in the idea that their needs will be met.
 The facilitator holds the faith that a collaborative solution is possible, and skillfully and efficiently helps the group find it.